mkallipo/affiliation-matching/README.md

 - `requirements.txt`.

-## Usage
+##  Testing

-1. Run the `matching.ipynb` notebook in a Jupyter environment.
-Make sure to provide the JSON file that you want to match as input.
+1. In the *testing* folder, run the `matching.ipynb` notebook in a Jupyter environment and provide as input the JSON file that you want to match.
+If you want to match a single affiliation string, run  instead the `find_ror.ipyn` notebook and provide the string and two thresholds, simU (for Universities) and simG (for other institutions).
+Example: `find_ror('university of athens', 0.8, 0.4) = [{'ROR_ID': 'https://ror.org/04gnjpq42', 'Score': 1}]`.

 2. The notebook will process the input JSON file and generate a the EXCEL and JSON files with the matchings between DOIs and organization ROR_ids.